propensive/rapture/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/propensive/rapture)
 [![Build Status](https://travis-ci.org/propensive/rapture.png?branch=dev)](https://travis-ci.org/propensive/rapture)

-Rapture is an evolving collection of *useful* libraries for solving common programming tasks, using advanced features of Scala to offer better type-safety through powerful APIs that all Scala developers, beginners and advanced users, should find intuitive.
+Rapture is an evolving collection of *useful* libraries for solving common, everyday programming tasks, using advanced features of Scala to offer better type-safety through powerful APIs that all Scala developers, beginners and advanced users, should find intuitive.

 Rapture consists of a number of modules, the most notable of which are: